netlify/netlify-credential-helper/README.md

 ## Install

-Our preferred way to install this software is by using Netlify's CLI:
+Our preferred way to install this software is by using Netlify CLI:

 1. Install Netlify CLI if you have not yet: `npm install -g netlify-cli`
-2. Run the LM Setup: `netlify lm:install`.
+2. Run `netlify lm:install`.

 Netlify's Large Media plugin will download the latest version of this sofware for your OS, and configure Git to use it when it's necessary.
 You don't need to